• Skip to primary navigation

 Jump to Recipe Print Recipe

-Sausage pasta is an easy Italian dinner recipe with a rich tomato sauce and sweet red peppers perfect made with pork or veggie sausages and served with a side salad.
+Spicy sausage pasta is an easy Italian dinner recipe with a rich tomato sauce and sweet red peppers perfect served with a side salad.

 Weeknight pasta for the win 🙌

-White bowl of sausage pasta with a striped cloth on a marble surface
+White pan of pasta on a marble background

 I love this dish, it's so comforting and filling.
-This recipe came about because I was craving my sausage pasta bake but as much as I love that recipe I wanted something even quicker so I threw together this sausage pasta.
+This recipe came about because I was craving my sausage pasta bake but as much as I love that recipe I wanted something even quicker so I threw together this spicy sausage pasta recipe and it's quickly becoming one of my favourites.

 The sauce is full of flavour from the balsamic vinegar and a pinch of sugar added before it's simmered for just 10 minutes or so until it's thickened and unctuous.